The benefits of higher education

 While costs continue to increase, the pool of available financial aid is decreasing

-- Remember, if a child earns a scholarship, the account owner can always transfer their 529 savings to another family member
+- Remember, if a child earns a scholarship, the account owner can always transfer their 529 savings to another eligible family member.

-- The account owner can also withdraw the amount of the scholarship that was earned without the 10% penalty, or simply use 529 savings to fund other expenses but will be required to pay income tax on account’s earnings
+- The account owner can also withdraw the amount of the scholarship but will be required to pay income tax on the earnings portion of the withdrawal.

 You can help a child change the world when you start with a plan